emilio-berti/git-novice/_episodes/01-basics.md

 > host the repository.
 These modern systems also include powerful
 > merging tools that make it possible for multiple authors to work on
 > the same files concurrently. {: .callout}

-> Paper Writing
-> -------------
->
-> -   Imagine you drafted an excellent paragraph for a paper you are
->     writing, but later ruin it.
-How would you retrieve the *excellent*
->     version of your conclusion?
-Is it even possible?
->
-> -   Imagine you have 5 co-authors.
-How would you manage the changes
->     and comments they make to your paper?
-If you use LibreOffice
->     Writer or Microsoft Word, what happens if you accept changes made
->     using the `Track Changes` option?
-Do you have a history of those
->     changes?
->
-> > Solution
-> > --------
-> >
-> > -   Recovering the excellent version is only possible if you created
-> >     a copy of the old version of the paper.
-The danger of losing
-> >     good versions often leads to the problematic workflow
-> >     illustrated in the PhD Comics cartoon at the top of this page.
-> >
-> > -   Collaborative writing with traditional word processors is
-> >     cumbersome.
-Either every collaborator has to work on a document
-> >     sequentially (slowing down the process of writing), or you have
-> >     to send out a version to all collaborators and manually merge
-> >     their comments into your document.
-The 'track changes' or
-> >     'record changes' option can highlight changes for you and
-> >     simplifies merging, but as soon as you accept changes you will
-> >     lose their history.
-You will then no longer know who suggested
-> >     that change, why it was suggested, or when it was merged into
-> >     the rest of the document.
-Even online word processors like
-> >     Google Docs or Microsoft Office Online do not fully resolve
-> >     these problems. {: .solution} {: .challenge}